fetachallenge/fetachallenge.github.io/pages/Program.markdown

 We are glad to announce that FeTA will be held jointly with the [PIPPI](https://pippiworkshop.github.io/) (Perinatal, Preterm and Paediatric Image analysis) workshop.
-Detailed program for the workshop and challenge will be announced soon.
+You can finf our temptative program for the workshop and challenge is here below.

 <div style="text-align:center;">
     <div style="display:inline-block; margin-right: 20px;">